 VM activation is not supported.
 Trial licenses can only be activated on supported physical machines.

-- Trial licenses should be have an Internet connection to connect to our "trial validation" servers.
+- Trial licenses should have an Internet connection to connect to our 'trial validation servers'.

 - The standard Windows proxy server settings can be configured using the settings in the "Internet Options" within the Control Panel.